rshtml/rshtml.github.io/index.md

 <div><p>This is <strong>bold</strong> text.</p></div>
 ```

-#### Escaping Template Syntax Characters

-Certain characters are part of the template syntax.
-To render these characters literally, you sometimes need to "escape" them.
-The escape rules are context-aware, meaning they depend on where the character is used.

 **The @ Character**

 The `@` symbol always has a special meaning.
 To output a literal `@` character anywhere